Gageperrin/it-notes/aws-sap-c01/networking-and-hybrid.md

 A R53 Hosted Zone is a DNS database for a domain.
 A public hosted zone is hosted on R54 by provided public DNS servers.
 Globally resilient because of multiple DNS servers.
 Created with domain registration via R53.

 It hosts DNS records (A, AAAA, MX, NS, TXT), and the hosted zones are authoritative since the DNS system references them.
+However, Route 53 does not support DNSSEC services.
+These must be integrated through a third party.

 ### Route 53 Health Checks